JimDanner/definitelytyped-thunderbird-webext-browser/README.md

 ### 2. Download type info and documentation
 The generator uses type information and documentation contained in JSON files from the source code of Thunderbird and its rendering engine Gecko.
 The `download.js` script can do most of the work, you only need to choose a Thunderbird version whose WebExtension API you want to use for writing add-ons.

-Go to [the source code site](https://hg.mozilla.org/try-comm-central/tags) and copy the *tag* of the version you choose – this would be `THUNDERBIRD_102_7_2_RELEASE` if you plan to develop add-ons for Thunderbird 102.7.2.
+Go to [the source code site](https://hg.mozilla.org/try-comm-central/tags) and copy the *tag* of the version you choose – this would be `THUNDERBIRD_102_7_2_RELEASE` if you plan to develop add-ons for Thunderbird 102.7.2, or `default` to get the latest version that's under development.

 #### Notice: one part of this generator is version-dependent